eyesicedover/order-pizza/README.md

 * Example input: 2 pizzas in array, each with price = 13
 * Example output: The cart total is $26

-9. The Cart has a button to Order the pizzas and it asks for address.
+9. The Cart has a button to Order the pizzas, and allows user to decide on either pickup or delivery.
 * Example input: User clicks Order button
+* Example output: Two buttons appear, one saying takeout, the other delivery.

+10. A. If the user chooses pickup, a form will appear to enter the name of whomever is picking up the order and a submit button.
+* Example input: User clicks Pick Up button
+* Example output: Form appears for the name.
+Submit button appears.

+10. B. When the user submits a name for Pick Up, text will appear thanking them and telling them when to expect their order.
+A button appears to order more pizza.
+* Example input: User clicks submit button for Pick Up name.
+* Example output: Message appears with name and time of pickup.
+Restart button appears.

+11. A. If the user chooses Delivery, a form will appear for their name and delivery address.
+A submit button appears.
+* Example input: User clicks Pick Up button
-* Example output: Form appears for address.
+* Example output: Form appears for the name.
+Submit button appears.

+11. B. When the user submits a name for Delivery, text will appear thanking them and telling them when to expect their order.
+A button appears to order more pizza.
+* Example input: User clicks submit button for Delivery form.
+* Example output: Message appears with their name, address, and time of delivery.
+Restart button appears.

+12. Clicking on the button for more pizza refreshes the page.
+* Example input: User clicks Order More button.
+* Example output: Page refreshes to start.

 ## _Setup/Installation Requirements_

 * Clone this repository.
-* Ensure that jquery version 3.2.1 is included, as well as bootstrap.css.
+* Ensure that jquery version 3.3.1 is included, as well as bootstrap.css.
 * Open the page in your preferred web browser.